illy777/project_lab/README.md

 ```commandline
 git clone https://github.com/illy777/project_lab
 ```
-Or use your favorite graphical git tool to clone.

-### Install dependencies with poetry (recommended way)
+### Install dependencies with poetry

-1. First you have to install [poetry](https://python-poetry.org/). (you can find the instructions [here](https://python-poetry.org/docs/#installing-with-pipx))
+1. At first poetry has to be installed [poetry](https://python-poetry.org/). (you can find the instructions [here](https://python-poetry.org/docs/#installing-with-pipx))

-2. If you're using Pycharm you can add a local interpreter and create a new environment.
-As shown in the image below you need to select poetry as the type.
-Furthermore, you have to select the right python version and if poetry is installed the path to the poetry executable should be selected automatically.
+2. If Pycharm is used, a new virtual environment needs to be created and added as the interpreter.
+As shown in the image below poetry needs to be selected as the type.
+Furthermore, the right python version has to be selected.
+The path to the poetry executable should be selected automatically.

 <img src="Docs/add_python_interpreter_poetry.PNG" alt="drawing" width="400">

 > [!TIP]
-> You can find the python version of the project in the pyproject.toml file.
+> The python version of the project can be found in the pyproject.toml file.

 3. After creation of the poetry environment pycharm should install als dependencies automatically from the pyproject.toml file.

-4. If you want to use poetry from the console just change to the project root directory and type the following command.
+4. To install the dependencies from the console the following command can be used:

 ````commandline
 poetry install
 ````

-### Install dependencies manually (not recommended way)
+### Install dependencies manually

-You could install all the dependencies manually with pip.
-The dependencies are listed in the pyproject.toml file.
-At least you should use a virtual environment for better control of conflicting packages.
-If things don't work that way try to install the dependencies the recommended way [above](#install-dependencies-with-poetry-recommended-way).
+The dependencies from the pyproject.toml file can also be installed manually with pip.
+If dependency conflicts or other problems occur installation with poetry can be used as described [above](#install-dependencies-with-poetry).

 ### Running the project

-To start the program you need to run the *main.py* script in the root directory of the project.
-If you are using poetry you can use the following to run the program, when you are in the root directory of the project:
+To start the program the *main.py* script needs to be run in the root directory of the project.
+If poetry is used the following command can be used to run the script:

 ````commandline
 poetry run python .\main.py
 ````

-Otherwise, you can set up a run-configuration in pycharm or your favorite IDE to run the main.py file.
-If you've setup the poetry environment pycharm should use it automatically to run python.
+Otherwise, a run-configuration has to be setup in pycharm or any other IDE to run the main.py file.
+If you've set up the poetry environment, pycharm should use it automatically to run python.

 ## Dependencies